fr-ser/grafana-sqlite-datasource/README.md

 Any contribution is welcome.
 Some information regarding the local setup can be found in the [DEVELOPMENT.md file](https://github.com/fr-ser/grafana-sqlite-datasource/blob/master/DEVELOPMENT.md).

-## Plugin installation
+## Plugin Installation

 The most up to date (but also most generic) information can always be found here:
 [Grafana Website - Plugin Installation](https://grafana.com/docs/grafana/latest/plugins/installation/#install-grafana-plugins)

-### Installing the Plugin on an Existing Grafana with the CLI
+### Installing the Plugin on an Existing Grafana With the CLI

 Grafana comes with a command line tool that can be used to install plugins.